frotunato/PineappleJS/README.md

 # PineappleJS
-An utility that allows you to generate Minecraft command blocks from code.
+A utility that allows you to generate Minecraft command blocks from code.

 ## Installation